-The measurement equipment is sensitive for gas quality (humidity, particulate, etc.), so a strong QA/QC procedure for the calibration of this equipment should be built into the monitoring plan.19 Monitoring instruments shall be inspected and calibrated according to the following schedule.
+The measurement equipment is sensitive forto gas quality (humidity, particulate, etc.), so a strong QA/QC procedure for the calibration of this equipment should be built into the monitoring plan, as detailed below.
+Monitoring instruments shall be inspected and calibrated according to the following schedule.